ilenhanako/it-kid-book/teenager/start_with_js.md

 ``` javascript
 var email = $("#email_textbox");
 ```

-One of the advantages are:
-The commands are shorter and jQuery commands can be used across different browsers while some JavaScript commands can be used only in 1 browser and has a different command in another browser.
+One advantages of using jQuery is the commands are typically shorter.
+Another benefit, jQuery commands can be used across different browsers while some JavaScript commands can be used only in 1 browser and has a different command in another browser.